tensorflow/java/README.md

 it minimize the size of your application by only including the TensorFlow builds you need, at the cost of being more restrictive.

-While TensorFlow Java can be compiled for multiple platforms](https://github.com/tensorflow/java/blob/master/tensorflow-core/pom.xml#L54), only binaries for the followings are being **supported and distributed** by this project:
+While TensorFlow Java can be compiled for [multiple platforms](https://github.com/tensorflow/java/blob/master/tensorflow-core/pom.xml#L54), only binaries for the followings are being **supported and distributed** by this project:

 - `linux-x86_64`: Linux platforms on Intel chips